lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the **third state**

   - On reception of each SCHC Fragment or SCHC ACK REQ, the receiver MUST reset the Inactivity Timer.
-  - On reception of a SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send an All-1 SCHC ACK and MUST reset the Inactivity Timer.
+  - On reception of a SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send a SCHC ACK and MUST reset the Inactivity Timer.
   - On reception of a SCHC Fragment with a W bit equal to that of the receiving process,
     * If the Bitmap indicates that the SCHC Fragment had already been received, the receiver MUST silently ignore it and discard it.
     * Otherwise it MUST update the Bitmap and assemble the payload of the SCHC Fragment received.
 It MUST compute the integrity check.
-  - On the integrity check becoming True, the receiver MUST send an All-1 SCHC ACK and MUST reset the Inactivity Timer
+  - On the integrity check becoming True, the receiver MUST send a SCHC ACK and MUST reset the Inactivity Timer
   - On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
   - On reception of a SCHC Fragment with a W bit different from that of the receiving process, the receiver MUST silently ignore and discard the SCHC Fragment just received.

-Note: the purpose in the **fourth state** is to increase the chances that the sender receives a SCHC All-1 ACK for this SCHC Packet.
+Note: the purpose in the **fourth state** is to increase the chances that the sender receives a SCHC ACK with positive integrity check for this SCHC Packet.

 On entering the **fourth state**, the receiver MUST reset the Inactivity Timer.